 Marilou ended the set with her newest song, then handed her guitar to a roadie as she blew a kiss and left the stage.

 Dax stood back, leaving her and her entourage plenty of room.

 The roar of the crowd coalesced into a chant, “One.
 More.
 Song.”

-Her floral perfume made Dax take a long, slow breath as she passed.
+As she passed, her floral perfume made Dax take a long, slow breath.
 She stopped a few feet away from him, taking a drink from a water bottle before letting her makeup person touch up her face and lips.
 Her tight sky-blue T-shirt hugged her generous breasts, and her colorful, full skirt skimmed her curvy hips and reached to the tops of her red cowgirl boots.

 Her gaze met his, shining even in this subdued light.
 She gave him a finger wave.

 He nodded and gripped his guitar case for stability.
 She’s a nice person.
 He repeated the mantra, having been promised that this was true by half the people standing around backstage.

 Marilou checked herself in a mirror, then walked toward the stage, but stopped right in front of Dax.